ubicucsd/bootcamp_18_19/5_Biopython.md

  ### Loading sequences

  In reality, you're probably not going to be typing in your A-G-C-T's--you'll be using a fasta file containing them.

-To do this, we can load a fasta file to work with.
+Now to parse, we can load a fasta file to work with.
 Create a new file and import the SeqIO package:

  ```python
 from Bio import SeqIO